HanssonMagnus/HanssonMagnus.github.io/_posts/2019-01-15-Endogeneity.md

 ![Fig 1](/images/beta_alpha.png)

-The beta coefficient starts at the true value when the correlation is $$0$$ (as does the intercept) and then linearly deviates.
-If also negative correlation the following results arise,
+The beta coefficient starts at the true value when the correlation is $$0$$ (so does the intercept) and then linearly deviates.
+If also negative correlation is considered the following results arise,

 ![Fig 2](/images/beta_alpha2.png)